AleksaC/aleksac.me/website/src/content/til/astro-build-format-and-cloudflare-pages.md

  - a redirect to `/about/` which will then return the page content
  - a 404 page

-CloudFlare Pages takes the second option.
+Cloudflare Pages takes the second option.
 This means that all your links need to end with a trailing slash in order to avoid unnecessary redirects.
 Thankfully there is [an option](https://docs.astro.build/en/reference/configuration-reference/#trailingslash) to enforce this in dev server so it's easier to catch.
 When you set `trailingSlash: 'always'`,